Handedness: Sex

-According to a meta-analysis of 144 studies, totaling 1,787,629 participants, the best estimate for the male to female odds ratio was 1.23, indicating that men are 23% more likely to be left-handed.
-For example, if the incidence of female left-handedness was 10%, then the incidence of male left-handedness would be approximately 12% (10% incidence of left-handedness among women multiplied by an odds ratio of 1:1.23 for women:men results in a 12.3% incidence of left-handedness among men).
+According to a meta-analysis of 144 studies totalling 1,787,629 participants, the best estimate of the male to female odds ratio was 1.23, indicating that men are 23% more likely to be left-handed.
+For instance, if the prevalence of female left-handedness was 10%, the prevalence of male left-handedness would be approximately 12% (10% prevalence of left-handedness among women multiplied by an odds ratio of 1:1.23 for women: men results in a 12.3% prevalence of left-handedness among men).

 Sexuality and gender identity

-Some studies examining the relationship between handedness and sexual orientation have reported that a disproportionate minority of homosexual people exhibit left-handedness, though findings are mixed.
+Some studies examining the relationship between handedness and sexual orientation have reported that a disproportionately large fraction of homosexual people exhibit non-right-handedness, though findings are mixed.

-A 2001 study also found that males whose gender identity did not align with their sex assigned at birth, were more than twice as likely to be left-handed than a clinical control group (19.5% vs. 8.3%, respectively).
+A 2001 study found that individuals assigned male at birth, whose gender identity did not align with their assigned sex, were more than twice as likely to be left-handed as a clinical control group (19.5% vs. 8.3%, respectively).

 Paraphilias (atypical sexual interests) have also been linked to higher rates of left-handedness.
 A 2008 study analyzing the sexual fantasies of 200 males found "elevated paraphilic interests were correlated with elevated non-right handedness".
 Greater rates of left-handedness have also been documented among pedophiles.

 A 2014 study attempting to analyze the biological markers of asexuality asserts that non-sexual men and women were 2.4 and 2.5 times, respectively, more likely to be left-handed than their heterosexual counterparts.

 Mortality rates in combat

 A study at Durham University—which examined mortality data for cricketers whose handedness was a matter of public record—found that left-handed men were almost twice as likely to die in war as their right-handed contemporaries.
 The study theorised that this was because weapons and other equipment was designed for the right-handed.
-“I can sympathise with all those left-handed cricketers who have gone to an early grave trying desperately to shoot straight with a right-handed Lee Enfield .303,” wrote a journalist reviewing the study in the cricket press.
+"I can sympathise with all those left-handed cricketers who have gone to an early grave trying desperately to shoot straight with a right-handed Lee Enfield .303", wrote a journalist reviewing the study in the cricket press.
 The findings echo those of previous American studies, which found that left-handed US sailors were 34% more likely to have a serious accident than their right-handed counterparts.